 Following my First Class BA Geography degree from the University of Exeter, I was fortunate enough to receive South West Doctoral Training Partnership funding to continue research in this area through both an MRes and PhD.

 My MRes research investigated the role of image banks (particularly Getty Images) in constructing a visual discourse of climate change in the media.
-This MRes inspired a recently published paper analysing the media coverage of climate change protests in 2019/2020.
+In 2021, I published a paper on the visual changing visual discourse of climate change protests in 2019/20 building on this work.

 You can hear me talking about this research on climate change protest in a recent BBC podcast.